junekyoopark/arduino_hid_joystick/README.md

 # arduino_hid_joystick
-Arduino Drone Controller using input from USB HID Joystick
+Arduino Drone Controller using input from USB HID Joystick (VKBSim Gladiator NXT EVO)

 ## What it does
 Tx parses X, Y, Rudder, Throttle values from USB Joystick HID Descriptor and sends them to Rx using APC220 communications module (433MHz).

-Very slight modification of "le3dp" example from https://github.com/felis/USB_Host_Shield_2.0 so that it works with VKBSim Gladiator NXT Evo.
+Very slight modification of "le3dp" example from https://github.com/felis/USB_Host_Shield_2.0 so that it works with VKBSim Gladiator NXT EVO.

 Currently does not support button presses.
-If you would like to add this features, go through the HID Descriptor and edit the GamePadEventData struct in vkb.h accordingly.
+If you would like to add this features, go through the HID Descriptor (pretty messy for buttons) and edit the GamePadEventData struct in vkb.h accordingly.

 ## How to use